 Day 0 (D0) is the last known or possible exposure to the source.
 The test can be collected up to 48 h from the anticipated end of the quarantine period, which cannot be earlier than seven days.
-Any presence of symptoms should be managed with the maintenance of isolation and timely diagnostic testing to diagnose the infection and initiate clinical follow-up.
+Any presence of symptoms should be managed with the maintenance of isolation and timely diagnostic testing to diagnose the infection and initiate clinical follow-up.20

 In cases where the quarantined person resides with the infected person and will continue to occupy the same household, definitions of the time of last exposure may be imprecise.
 The person with COVID-19 must remain isolated from the others, if possible, in a separate room with an exclusive bathroom.
 Everyone in the household should maintain preventive measures of social distancing, wearing masks, hand hygiene, and not sharing personal items.
-If the person in quarantine develops symptoms, other household members should be evaluated as contacts.

-The quarantine can end after Day 7 (D7) if a diagnostic specimen tests negative and if no symptoms were reported during daily monitoring.
-These recommendations are not designed for healthcare settings, but exceptionally, these alternatives could be considered as a measure to space limitations, or personal protective equipment supply shortages.
-(5) What treatments are effective for COVID-19?
+If the person in quarantine develops symptoms, other household members should be evaluated as contacts.4 during daily monitoring.20 These recommendations are not designed for healthcare settings, but exceptionally, these alternatives could be considered as a measure to space limitations, or personal protective equipment supply shortages.20 (5) What treatments are effective for COVID-19?